 I was anxious during the wait.
 I waited for a month!
-For some reasons, the hospital missed to call me though I have given them my valid and correct contact details.
-I just went there personally to get my results.
+For some reason, the hospital missed calling me though I have given them my valid and correct contact details.
+So I just went there personally to get my results.

 During the wait, I avoid thinking about it.
 I boosted my spirituality by reading scriptures, watching motivational and inspirational speeches and films.
 I made myself busy.
-You must basically feed your mind with positivity and train your mindset that whatever the result is, it will be for your good.
-You can also speak to you love ones about it and surely, they will help you cease the anxiety.
+You must feed your mind with positivity and train your mindset to accept whatever the result is because it’s for your good.
+You can also speak to your loved ones about it, and indeed, they will help you cease the anxiety.

-There you have it!
-I hope I was able to help you understand a lil bit about colposcopy and how to deal with it.
-It may sound complicated and frightening at first but trust me!
+There you have it, Lounger!
+I hope you had grabbed an idea and a bit of understanding about Colposcopy.
+It may sound overwhelming at first but trust me!
 It’s not complicated.
 And it is best for you as a woman!
-If you are a man reading this, speak with your partner!
-Promise!
-This is best for both of you.
+As a woman, changes in our body knock our door surprisingly and forced us to do medical procedures that make us uncomfortable.
+But, again, don’t be afraid because the truth about your health is what you need to know.
+On the other side, if you are a man reading this, speak with your partner and help your partner.
+I swear, it is the best for both of you.

 52Stirs.com respects your privacy.
 You may manage your subscription or unsubscribe anytime at your convenience.